+If two records exist with the same name but different email addresses, Rock will display a hijack warning message near the bottom of the page.
 After the records are merged, the person will be required to confirm their email address the next time they log in.
-The Reset Login Confirmation option comes enabled out of the box, but you can disable it in the block settings of the Merge People screen.
+The Reset Login Confirmation option comes configured out of the box, but you can disable it in the block settings of the Merge People screen.